dwmkerr/lifeline/README.md

 - [ ] feat: loading spinner
 - [ ] feat: on start, show welcome screen if not logged in

+### Epic - Demo lifelines

+On new user sign up show a demo lifeline and add a user setting 'demo', when this setting is on offer an alert on startup showing it is a demo with the option to remove all values.

 ### Epic - Manage Categories

 - [ ] feat: suggest categories in drop down list for new events